-Applying the concept of appropriate development in the overdeveloped countries would make it possible for most people to live well on only one day's work for cash a week, because many of the relatively few things they need would come from their own gardens, from barter, from gifts of surpluses and from the many free resources within the neighbourhood.77
+of the relatively few things they need would come from their own gardens, from barter, from gifts of surpluses and from the many free resources within the neighbourhood.

-This direct attack on the city and on civilisation-which is also an implicit plea for a phenomenal reduction of the human population echoes the dreams of the eighteenth century aristocrats of an Arcadian utopia, where everybody would find complete happiness in the ascetic and supposedly simple life of a shepherd living on the generous bounties of nature.
+This direct attack on the city and on civilisation-which is also an implicit plea for a phenomenal reduction of the human population-echoes the dreams of the eighteenth century aristocrats of an Arcadian utopia, where everybody would find complete happiness in the ascetic and supposedly simple life of a shepherd living on the generous bounties of nature.
 It also echoes the utopian socialism of Charles Fourier, and, of course, the Book of Revelation.

 On the practical side, the New Asceticism manifests itself as the New Protectionism, a concept promoted by such powerful lobbies as Greenpeace and The International Forum on Globalisation (as well as numerous business groups and trade associations).
-Summarising the political programme of the New Protectionism, one of its most outspoken advocates notes the need for "import and export controls, controls on transnational corporations, controls on banks and pensions, insurance and investment funds [to insure] 'an invest here to prosper here' policy, limits on the size of companies and subsidies to new local companies, international aid in stead of international trade, relocalisation [of industry]" and, of course, "resource taxes, tariffs and controls"-all in the name of "sustainable regional self-reliance".78 Apparently, building the road to Arcadia requires a massive re-direction of investment, away from economic institutions of production and trade and into political institutions of taxation, regulation, and police power.
+Summarising the political programme of the New Protectionism, one of its most outspoken advocates notes the need for "import and export controls, controls on transnational corporations, controls on banks and pensions, insurance and investment funds [to insure] 'an invest here to prosper here' policy, limits on the size of companies and subsidies to new local companies, international aid in stead of international trade, relocalisation [of industry]" and, of course, "resource taxes, tariffs and controls"-all in the name of "sustainable regional selfreliance".
+4 Apparently, building the road to Arcadia requires a massive re-direction of investment, away from economic institutions of production and trade and into political institutions of taxation, regulation, and police power.

-77 Ted Taylor of the Department of Educaton, University of New South Wales, quoted in N.R.
+63 Ted Taylor of the Department of Educaton, University of New South Wales, quoted in N.R.
 Evans, "The Basel Convention: A Toxic Treaty for a Toxic Trade?", Economic Affairs, XVI, 5, 17

-78 Quotes are taken from Colin Hines, "The 'New Protectionism", Economic Affairs, XVI, 5, 29-32.
-Note, however, that sustainable regional self-reliance, the ostensible goal of the New Protectionism, is to be brought about by global planning agencies (such as the World Bank, the International Monetary Fund, and the World Trade Organisation) that should have ample police powers to
+64 Quotes are taken from Colin Hines, "The 'New Protectionism", Economic Affairs, XVI, 5, 29-32.
+Note, however, that sustainable regional self-reliance, the ostensible goal of the New Protectionism, is to be brought about by global planning agencies (such as the World Bank, the International Monetary Fund, and the World Trade Organisation) that should have ample police powers to enforce the New Order on regions and local people who might succumb to the temptation to specialise in their most productive skills and to seek gains from [long-distance] trade."